Two family hikes at Ramat HaNadiv

 The view from Wadi Timsach.

 The stone quarries (#1) are quite shallow, since the miners chiseled no further than the soft bedrock. #2 is a Cypress Grove.
-It is useful to be able to identify this tree.
 The highlight of this hike is Horvat Aqav (#3) on the highest point on this part of the ridge of the Carmel range.

 This ruin is from two periods.
-During the Second Temple period a fortified farmstead was here.
+During the Second Temple period there was a fortified farmstead here.
 It is estimated that it had about 20 people occupants, including its owner, servants and workers.
 It was abandoned during the Great Revolt against Rome.
-On top of the ruins a country manor house was built in the Byzantine period (4th to 7th centuries CE), which functioned as a residence, workplace and storehouse.
+On top of its ruins a country manor house was built in the Byzantine period (4th to 7th centuries CE), and this functioned as a residence, workplace and storehouse.
 It remained occupied until the Muslim conquest in the 7th century.
 The nature of these two habitations is described in greater detail in the brochure, online and on the signs.

 The mikveh in front of the building is from the Second Temple period.
 Agricultural equipment from the Byzantine period is displayed by the side of the ruins and is described by signs.
 The olive and fig trees and grape vines were recently planted and were the type of trees that would have been here when these buildings were habited.

-Do not forget to look over the coastal plain from the Observation Plaza.
+Do look over the coastal plain from the Observation Plaza.
 A sign indicates what you are viewing.
 The hills of Samaria, Ramot Menashe and the Carmel range are to the east.

-Looking at the beauty of this agricultural land, it is difficult to imagine that this was once malaria-infested swamp.
+Looking at the beauty of the agricultural land beneath you, it is difficult to imagine that this was once malaria-infested swamp.
 It was Baron de Rothschild who began draining it.

 From the front of the building, the well-marked trail goes to the right (facing the building) along the Ramat Hanadiv cliffs.
 One might anticipate lots of views of the coastal plain, but this is not the case because of the scrubland foliage.
 The trail descends to Wadi Timsach and turns right along the wadi.